 "Organic Opportunities: Investing in the Expansion of Organic Food and Agriculture in Northeastern North Carolina."
 Croatan Institute, March 2018 (with Tony Kleese et al).

 "Impact Investing in Sustainable Food and Agriculture across Asset Classes: Financing Resilient Value Chains through Total Portfolio Activation."
-Croatan Institute, May 2017 (with Kristin Lang and Andreea Rodinciuc).
+Durham: Croatan Institute and Trillium Asset Management, May 2017 (with Joshua Humphreys and Andreea Rodinciuc).

 "Place-Based Investing: Hospitals Aligned for Healthy Communities."
 Democracy Collaborative, January 2017 (with Ophir Bruck).

 "Climate-Related Investments for Resilient Communities: DivestInvest Opportunities in Community-Oriented Climate Solutions."
 Croatan Institute, December 2016 (with Ophir Bruck and Christi Electris).